There are a number of reasons which may contribute to a German Shepherd being aggressive.

-One of the reasons that you likely got your German Shepherd is because you love the idea that it is naturally protective of you.
 Your German Shepherd does not need any specialized attack or protection training for this to happen, it comes instinctually to a German Shepherd.

 However, unless you socialize your German Shepherd properly when it’s a puppy, your dog can develop a fear of new situations.

 And a fearful dog that is powerful, and knows that it’s powerful (just as a German Shepherd does), can quickly become aggressive.

 Your German Shepherd was bred to be protective, and they are territorial by nature, so it is its instinct to protect you and your home.

 As far as the dog knows it’s doing its duty.
 It’s simply protecting itself or protecting you out of fear that something is going to happen to you.

 When confronted with a new situation, your dog will use its best judgment in determining how to react.